Stathsh/Stathsh/README.md

 ![Stathsh's Stats](https://github-readme-stats.vercel.app/api?username=Stathsh&theme=prussian&show_icons=true&hide_border=false&count_private=true)

-I’m currently working on an AI learning platform, the best place for students to consolidate and gather information.
-I mostly with Python, Typescript and React but am always willing to try new technologies.
+I’m currently working on CakePilot, automated cake deliveries for cooporates.
+I code a lot in python - i love web automation and mass data scraping where it is tricky to extract and analyse data.

 My personal hobbies include:

-- Hardware implants (pentest)
+- Hardware implants (pentest) - currently building a couple keylogger embedds for different keyboards
-- Cyber security
+- Cyber security - currently working on a shodan like scanner targetted towards australian infastructure especially hardware verticals
-- Trading algorithms
+- Claude - i worship my ai overlords
-- Mining and Crafting
+- Mining and Crafting - not as much now, i could be shipping with claude

 ### Tech I have used:
 #### Backend: